Black Lung Disease: A Coal Miner’s Worst Nightmare

 The Journal of the American Medical Association reported in 2018 that incidences of CWP are once again on the rise.
 The disease had all but disappeared by the year 2000.
 This was thanks to tougher mining regulations that reduced the amount of coal dust that coal miners inhaled.

-A National Institute for Occupational Safety and Health study, however, focused on coal miners working in the central Appalachia areas of eastern Kentucky, western Virginia and southern West Virginia.
+A National Institute for Occupational Safety and Health study, however, focused on coal miners working in the central Appalachia areas of eastern Kentucky, western Virginia, and southern West Virginia.
 The study discovered 416 advanced black lung cases among coal miners in this area.

 Experts theorize that this CWP hot spot results from the fact that most of the coal mined in this area is “low coal,” meaning that the coal seams measure only 20–26 inches in height.
-Manufacturers ceased making the shorter machines designed for this type of coal mining back in the 1990s after experiencing issues with quality control.
+Manufacturers ceased making shorter machines designed for this type of coal mining back in the 1990s after experiencing issues with quality control.

 The taller machines in use today are designed to extract coal from seams measuring 32–36 inches in height.
 Consequently, when these machines perform low coal mining operations, they also cut through 12–16 inches of the sandstone that surrounds the coal.
-In addition, they cut at a much faster rate than the low coal machines did.
-This produces a higher quantity of not only coal dust but also of silicone dust that the crushed sandstone produces.
+In addition, they cut at a much faster rate than the low-coal machines did.
+This produces a higher quantity of not only coal dust but also silicone dust that crushed sandstone produces.
 Silicone dust inhalation leads to silicosis, a common co-disease of black lung disease.

-To make matters even worse for the coal miners of central Appalachia, low coal mining requires considerably more physical effort than traditional high coal mining.
-Workers must continually stoop, bend and crawl to operate the equipment and carry their mining gear.
+To make matters even worse for the coal miners of central Appalachia, low-coal mining requires considerably more physical effort than traditional high-coal mining.
+Workers must continually stoop, bend, and crawl to operate the equipment and carry their mining gear.
 This, in turn, requires them to breathe more deeply and more frequently, thereby causing them to inhale even more dust.

 Workers’ Compensation Claims for Black Lung Disease